 4. Bring Your Marriage License to the Ceremony

-Bring the marriage license with you to the ceremony and provide that to your officiant.
-Following your ceremony, your officiant will file the paperwork to finalize the process.
+Bring the marriage license with you to the ceremony and provide that to your marriage performer/officiant.

-This marriage certificate is valid in all fifty states and around the world*.
+- This marriage certificate is valid in all fifty states and around the world*.

 Because Hawaii makes it so easy for couples to get married, the Aloha State has become a top destination for elopements and weddings.